 Among the main points of interest are many art cities and Unesco world heritage sites, as Venice and its lagoon, Verona and Padua, the Palladian Villas and city of Vicenza, the Dolomite National Park, the Gardaland theme park, the spa facilities at Abano Terme, the memorial sites of World War One.

-The largest part of the territory is plain, with low hills of volvanic origin, the Monti Berici and the Colli Euganei, in the middle.
-The coastline is low and with wide, sandy beaches, interrupted by the mouths of the many rivers, canals and lagoons.
+The largest part of the territory is a plain, with low hills of volvanic origin, the Monti Berici and the Colli Euganei, in the middle.
+The coastline is low, with wide, sandy beaches, interrupted by the mouths of the many rivers, canals and lagoons.

 History - Antiquity

 Very little is known of the earliest inhabitants of Veneto, called "Euganei", who were probably absorbed by the ancient Veneti, a peaceful people of farmers, who occupied the region starting from the 13th century BC and established important centers at Este, Padua and Adria.